Vidulaa03/ThreatSim/README.md

 - Interactive scam messages, fake portals, calls, and documents

 ---
+# 🌍 Reality Check Feature

+ThreatSim includes a Reality Check section that connects each simulation level to real cybercrime incidents reported across India in 2025.

+After completing a level, users can view:
+- real scam references
+- state-specific cybercrime cases
+- prevention tips
+- linked news articles

+This helps users understand how the scams shown in the simulator relate to real-world cyber threats and awareness trends.

+---

 ## 🎖️ Current Achievements

 | Achievement | Unlock Requirement |